 Preheat the oven to 275 degrees F.

-Spread the granola mixture out over the foil in a single layer; bake the granola, uncovered, for 30 minutes.
+Spread the granola mixture over the foil in a single layer; bake the unc uncovered for 30 minutes.

 How can I customize my granola when I make it?